realworldocaml/book/book/imperative-programming/README.md

 type signatures.
 Note that the `create` function takes as its arguments functions for hashing keys and testing them for equality.

-A notable aspect of the interface is that some of the functions, like `add` and `iter`, return `unit`.
-That's because the goal of these functions is to modify the data structure, rather than to compute a value.
-This kind of signature shows up a lot when programming imperatively.
+You might notice that some of the functions, like `add` and `iter`, return `unit`.
+This is unusual for functional code, but common for imperative functions whose primary purpose is to mutate some data structure, rather than to compute a value.

 We'll now walk through the implementation (contained in the corresponding `ml` file) piece by piece, explaining different